 Performance Source: Bloomberg, Astor.
-The performance data shown is through 06/30/2024 and represents past performance for the composite defined at the end of this presentation.
-Current performance may be lower or higher than the performance data quoted above.
-Past performance is no guarantee of future results.
+The performance data shown is through 6/30/2024 and represents past performance for the composites defined at the end of this presentation.
+Current performance may be lower or higher.
+Past performance does not guarantee future results.
 Net of fee performance assumes the reinvestment of dividends and is calculated using a model fee for certain periods.
-Gross of fee returns are shown as supplemental information only and represent "pure gross" returns.
-Pure gross returns are calculated before the deduction of all fees.
+Gross of fee returns are shown as supplemental information only and represent "pure gross" Pure gross returns are calculated before the deduction of all fees.
 Please refer to Disclosures and GIPS Report at the end of this presentation for additional information concerning these results.